 - Once you change to F-1 status, you are no longer eligible for in-state tuition rates.
 Contact the Registrar's Office for details.

 - If you travel abroad while a change of status application (I-539) is pending, USCIS considers the application abandoned and will reject it.
 You will need to go to a U.S. embassy or consulate to apply for a new visa to re-enter.
 You will then have to wait 30 days before the start date of the I-20 or DS-2019 to re-enter the U.S., even with that new visa.

-You should contact the Reves Center in the following circumstances:
+You should contact ISSP in the following circumstances:

 - If you need to leave the U.S. after you submit your application to USCIS for a change of status

 - If USCIS contacts you with a request for more information (RFE, "request for evidence") concerning your application for a change of status

 - If USCIS does not respond to your application within 3 months